creeperita09/brainpower/README.md

 # brainpower (godot)
 idk random thingy i made in godot

-this is very messy (first godot project) and only runs in debug mode for some reason (release mode makes audio clip and positions don't work) if you want to contribute to my spaghetti code you're welcome
+this is my first and very messy godot project if you want to contribute to my spaghetti code you're welcome